TritonDataCenter/manatee-state-machine/ephemeral_only.md

 Once the network partition goes away B will see that there is a new primary, but the xlogs have diverged, meaning that data consistency is violated.
 Clients attempting to read data that was written to B will not be found.

+# Fin

 While a very contrived example, it shows that any old primary must somehow find out that it has been declared "dead" or there is a possibility of split-brain.
-This can be done in a few ways, but all require either embedded consensus engines (paxos or raft) or external persistent storage.
+The root of why this won't work is because the old primary should never be allowed to accept writes after the sync has been promoted.
+This is a classic consensus problem (a quorum of something needs to record that the sync is ascending before it can), and requires persistent data.
+This could be done in a couple ways:

+1. Use an embedded consensus engine (paxos, raft, etc) between the Manatees to record and propagate cluster configuration.
+2. Use an external consensus service (zk, etc).

+We'll almost certainly go with #2 since we don't have #1 and zk is already a part of SDC and Manta.